 Construction of the Sacré-Cœur began in 1882 but the basilica wasn’t consecrated until after the end of World War I in 1919.
 Dedicated in honor of the 58,000 who lost their lives during the 1870 war, financial support came from parishes throughout France.
 A law of public utility was passed to seize land at the summit of Montmartre.
 Not a particularly wise decision considering the overall “I love Anarchy” attitude that continues to exist today.

-Passionate debates concerning the basilica were raised as early as 1880, where the basilica was called “an incessant provocation to civil war” and the basilica existence was hotly debated.
+Passionate debates concerning the basilica were raised as early as 1880, when the basilica was called “an incessant provocation to civil war” and the basilica’s existence was hotly debated.
 Construction costs, estimated at 7 million French francs, drawn from private donations, were quickly spent before the first pillar was posted.

 Circling the Basilica, all Hell breaks loose!
 Is every tourist and pickpocket in Paris on the steps of Sacré-Cœur?
 It appears so.
 A quick look inside the interior, some appreciation for the vaulted ceilings and icons, another quick view of panoramic Paris, and we escape the maddening crowds for saner regions.
 Perhaps those 500 locals had a point.

 We walk downhill to the neighborhood of Pigalle to 84 Boulevard Rochechouart and Le Chat Nior, “The Black Cat”.
 The name originates with the bustling nightclub/artist salon that opened near here in 1881.
 Le Chat Noir is thought to be the first modern cabaret of Paris.
 It’s probably better known today because of the Steinlen poster art which hangs on my wall at home.
-We enjoyed a good lunch at the Le Chat Noir Restaurant where all self-respecting lovers of a black cat should dine.
+We enjoyed a good lunch where all self-respecting lovers of a black cat should dine.

 On all previous visits, I located on the Left Bank in the neighborhood of Saint-Michel.
 For something new, I chose the Right Bank and the cozy Hôtel du Cygne, just a five-minute walk from the metro and RER at Châtelet – Les Halles.
 It is ideally located within minutes of many historic sites, shops (including a huge LEGO store where you can buy a kit for the Millennium Falcon for under 800 Euro), pedestrian areas, and a plethora of bars and cafes.
 There was never a shortage of reasonable beers, plates of escargot, crepes and ice creams.
 What more could one want?